Plancherel theorem and quaternion Fourier transform for square integrable functions: The right-sided quaternion Fourier transform

 \section{The right-sided quaternion Fourier transform}

 The quaternion Fourier transform (QFT) was first defined by Ell to analyze linear time-invariant systems of partial differential equations \cite{ell1993quaternion}.
-Later, some constructive works related to the QFT and its application to color image processing were studied (see \cite{sangwine1996fourier,bihan2003quaternion,bulow1999hypercomplex,hitzer2007quaternion,ell2007hypercomplex,bahri2008uncertainty}).
-The non-commutativity of the quaternion multiplication leads to different types of quaternion Fourier transformations (see \cite{ell2013quaternion}).
-In this section, we consider the right-sided quaternion Fourier transform.
+Later, some constructive works related to the QFT and applications to signal and color image processing were studied \cite{sangwine1996fourier,bihan2003quaternion,bulow1999hypercomplex,hitzer2007quaternion,ell2007hypercomplex,bahri2008uncertainty,ell2013quaternion,kou2016envelope,YK2016,KYZ2016, YKZ2016,fan2017quaternion}).
+The non-commutativity of the quaternion multiplication leads to various types of quaternion Fourier transformations (see \cite{ell2013quaternion}).
+In this section, we consider the right-sided QFT.